-It is the policy of DISTRICT 211 ACADEMY-NORTH to manage student behavior through positive means and through systematic steps that will eliminate the need for physical management.
+Managing student behavior through positive means and through systematic steps that will eliminate the need for physical management is the first step of intervention.
 However, under circumstances where imminent danger to other students, staff, and/or self exists, CPI techniques will be utilized until the student can maintain safety.
 When physical management techniques are employed, staff will use the minimal amount of force necessary to control the student, ensure student/staff safety, and protect property.